Learn about Stax Accounts

-Within the Stax Console, customers can view each account's compliance score as a percentage.
-Representing the risk and compliance posture of each account, the score is evaluated against a set of Stax Foundational Rules based on the CIS AWS Foundations Benchmark, the AWS Well-Architected Framework and Stax security and best practice guidelines.
+Within the Stax Console, customers can view each account's compliance score.
+Representing the risk and compliance posture of each account, the score is evaluated against the Stax Foundation Compliance Rule Bundle which is based on the CIS AWS Foundations Benchmark, the AWS Well-Architected Framework and Stax security and best practice guidelines.

 An External Account is any AWS Account that has been discovered by Stax as part of onboarding an AWS Organization with existing application accounts.
 These accounts have not been created within Stax using the Create Account feature but can be optionally onboarded and managed alongside your other accounts in Stax.
 External Accounts can be identified by their origin.

 An account can have an origin of Stax or External.

 - Accounts with an origin of Stax were created within Stax.

 - Accounts with an origin of External were not created in Stax but have been discovered or onboarded into Stax.
 Regardless of their status, External Accounts can always be identified by their origin value.

 The status of an account in Stax represents its lifecycle or stage.
 Valid account statuses include: